-Inactive Status
+Inactive Status (Undergraduate)

-https://nursing.uth.edu/acaddept/studentaffairs/forms/inactive-form.pdf inactive status for two or more semesters will be considered for readmission on a caseby-case basis.
+https://nursing.uth.edu/acaddept/studentaffairs/forms/inactive-form.pdf

-Any student requesting inactive status must complete an "Inactive Form" located online.
+Any student requesting inactive status must complete an "Inactive Form," which may be found in the Student Affairs Office.
 The student must secure clearance from the various offices noted on that form and must return the form to the Student Affairs Office.

-A student remaining out of the program for more than one semester must notify the Registrar's Office in writing when she/he wishes her enrollment reactivated.
-A student on https://nursing.uth.edu/acaddept/academicaffairs/documents/schoolpolicies/s2142.pdf
+A student remaining out of the program for more than one semester must notify the Student Affairs and Registrar's Offices in writing when she/he wishes their enrollment reactivated.
+A student on inactive status for two or more semesters will be considered for readmission on a case- by-case basis.